Dr. Cohen-Gadol answers questions about glioblastoma multiforme

 I have heard that cancer can start in other organs and move or metastasize to the brain.
 Is that tumor the same thing as brain cancer and is it treated in a different way than tumors that originate in the brain?

 Malignant tumors that originate in other organs and travel through the lymphatic system or blood supply to the brain account for the fastest growing rate of incidence of any tumor type.
 Referred to as brain metastasis or secondary brain tumor, metastatic brain tumors contain the same type of cancer cells found in the primary cancer site.
 Skin cancer (melanoma), lung cancer and breast cancer are the most frequent types of cancer to develop brain metastasis.
-A multidisciplinary team of neurosurgeons, oncologists and radiologist are involved in developing a treatment plan that may include chemotherapy, surgery, radiation or stereotactic radiosurgery.
+A multidisciplinary team of neurosurgeons, oncologists and radiologists are involved in developing a treatment plan that may include chemotherapy, surgery, radiation or stereotactic radiosurgery.

 Are there any promising new treatments available in clinical trials that could dramatically alter the quality or quantity of life issue for patients with glioblastoma or other brain cancers?